alizashub/capstone-1/src/main/resources/README.md

 # Accounting Ledger CLI Application

-This is a Java command-line application for tracking financial transactions.
+This is my Java command-line application for tracking financial transactions.

 ---

 ## 📋 Project Description

-This application allows users to track deposits and payments.
+This application allows users to track deposits and payments and navigate between menus.
 All transactions are stored in a CSV file and can be viewed with various filters and pre-defined reports.

 ---